charlesricha/Smart-larning-aid/README.md

 ![(path/to/my/image.png)]

-> Replace `path/to/your/image.png` with the actual path to your prototype image.

 The **Smart Learning Aid** is an innovative solution designed to enhance classroom interaction by enabling learners to participate actively without the need for mobile phones.
 This system fosters a distraction-free learning environment while promoting engagement and collaboration.

 ## Features